jonathanspeh/courses/README.md

 * Introduction to using bash
 * Basic file handling

-* Good to remember:
+## Good to remember:

 * awk - package to work with delimited files (csv, tsv, etc)
 * grep - working with patterns / regex
 * chmod - adjust file permisstions

 ## Week2

 * Started writing mini bash scripts
 * Played a bit with relativ and absolute file paths
-  * Not sure what is best practice here
+  * Not sure what is best practice here, I think I like paths relative to project root most
+* Went trough if and switch case statements

-* Good to remember
+## Good to remember

 * read - command to enable user input
   * -p - inline Prompt
   * -s - hides user input
 * $1, $2, ..., $@ - access command line arguments
+* operators for **conditional expressions**
+  * -e - true if file exists
+  * -d - true if file is existing directory
+  * -f - true if file is regular file
+  * -r - true if file is readable
+  * -f - true if file has size > 0
+  * -v - true if variable as value assigned
+  * -n - true if variable length is > 0
+  * -z - true if variable lenght == 0
+* **Arithmetic comparisons**
+  * -q - equal to
+  * -ne - not equal to
+  * -lt - less than
+  * -le - less or equal to
+  * -gt - less than
+  * -ge - greater or equal to

 ## TODO

-* Continue Week 2, Step 2.11
+* Continue Week 2, Step 2.16